 It’s never too late to quit!

-Quitting tobacco is one of the best thing you can do for your health.
-Our tools and resources can help you make a plan to kick the habit.
+Quitting tobacco is one of the best things you can do for your health.

 Free resources to quit

 Telephone quit lines

 Washington State Quitline:1 (800) QUIT-NOW: Offers counseling with coaches, as well as nicotine gum and patches.
 This can depend on your insurance coverage.

 Asian Smokers' Quitline—They offer free self-help materials, counseling and 2-week nicotine-patch starter kits.

 Become an Ex: This is an interactive website and texting program.
 You can develop a plan and get helpful information.

 Smokefree Teen—Educates teens who are interested in quitting and offers them help.

 Truth Initiative: Texting Cessation Program.